mchav/mchav.github.io/_posts/2016-12-31-functional-inheritance-in-android.md

 }
 ```

-We don't expose the constructor to the user, we only expose `delegateFragment` that way object is constructed for the user and the functions are delegated.
+We don't expose the constructor to the user, we only expose `delegateFragment` that way an object is constructed for the user and there is no chance of the  delegator ever being null.

 An example of this would be in CriminalIntent where we provide an implementation of `onCreateView`: